 Someone had given him a pair of boots two months before his passing.
-Thrilled to tell the tale, how he’d been snoozing in the sun behind the gas station when a guy came by and offered to take him to Canadian Tire to buy a brand new jacket and footwear.
-One of so many kind gestures afforded him by strangers.
-That night they dumped his dirty smelly old coat down the garbage shoot in her building as a ceremonial gesture and he wore the new one until the day he died.
+Thrilled to tell the tale of how he’d been snoozing in the sun behind the gas station when a guy came by and offered to take him to Canadian Tire to buy a winter coat and footwear.
+One of many kind gestures afforded him by strangers.
+That night they dumped his dirty smelly old one down the garbage shoot in her building as a ceremonial gesture and he donned the gift until the day he died.
 Continue reading “Quotes from Streets: Farewell Friend”

 I was going to post a happy go lucky egotistical tail about how great my X-mas was.
 That’s me in the photo heading east on the GO Bus to Big Sister’s.
 And about our Happy New Year down in Buddy K’s basement where the hosts are the most, the living is easy, and copious meals are served right on time; best bacon loaded weekend breakfast in the World!
 However, with the passing of Homeless Joe my mood has soured, plus it’s already January 12th and the deadline has passed.
-Instead I will take this opportunity to tell my faithful friend.
-See u in Heaven!
+Instead I will take this opportunity to tell my faithful friend see u in Heaven!

 “Joseph was a soldier.
 Him know him gonna fall one day!”
 Delroy, my Jamaican neighbor sitting in the lobby making the motions as he speaks fondly.

 Happy New Year Everyone!
 The last couple of years I haven’t taken Keeba to my daughter’s for Christmas.
 She’s stayed with a good friend, as I don’t drive and the GO Transit did not allow pets up until recently.
 Continue reading “Happy New Year!”

 Farewell Joseph.
 My heart is broken!
 Never again will I hear your knock at my door and this saddens me so I can barely breath.
 Rest in Peace.